 Practice Behind the Wheel

-If you're younger than 18, you must accumulate at least 65 hours of behind-the-wheel training and hold your permit for six months before applying for your junior license.
+If you're younger than 18 years old, you must accumulate at least 65 hours of behind-the-wheel training and hold your permit for 6 months before applying for your junior license.
 Even if you're older than that, PennDOT suggests you get a decent amount of driving experience before attempting to apply for your regular license.